orangemug/heroku-docker-nodejs/README.md

 # heroku-docker-nodejs
-A simple docker heroku example for [nodejs](https://nodejs.org) with development, CI and deployment instructions
+A simple heroku-docker example for [nodejs](https://nodejs.org) with development, CI and deployment instructions

 This README acts as a tutorial and the repo itself contains the files the tutorial results in